 Tax Sale Information

 All prospective bidders must be pre-registered with the Tax Collector’s Office prior to the sale.
 Registration will not be held the day of the sale.
-A non-refundable fee of $10 is required upon registration for all bidders as well as any accompanying attendees to the sale (e.g., if you plan to register as a bidder and are bringing an assistant, you must complete registration forms and pay registration fees for yourself and your assistant).
-In-person bidders’ registration will be available from 9 AM – 5 PM daily from October 1, 2021 through October 29, 2021 at the Tax Collector’s Office.
-Bidders may also register by mail (if registering by mail, please submit registration fees in the form of a cashier’s check or money order made payable to the Calhoun County Delinquent Tax Collector).
+A non-refundable $10 registration fee is due at the time of Bidder Registration.
+If you plan to register as a bidder, and if you are bringing an assistant and/or guest, you must complete a registration form for yourself only, but a registration fee is required for yourself and for your assistant and/or guest.
+In-person bidders’ registration will be available from 9 AM – 5 PM daily from October 2, 2023 through November 9, 2023 at the Tax Collector’s Office.
+Bidders may also register by mail (if registering by mail, please submit registration fees in the form of a cashier’s check or money order made payable to the Calhoun County Tax Collector).
 You may download a copy of the bidder registration form as well as the tax sale rules & regulations via the links below.